Top Content Analysis Tools

 - There are concerns that the tool doesn’t comply with General Data Protection Regulation (GDPR)

-- Free Google Analytics platform does not have customer support
+- Free platform does not have customer support

 As to the GSC’s pros, there are several vital elements to mention: